GuyShukrun/SecureChat/README.md

 # SecureChat
-SecureChat is a free real-time chat website where people can connect with other members
+SecureChat is a free real-time chat website where people can connect with their friends!

 # Live demo
 You can visit SecureChat here: